WillQi/ProtectMyTreasure/README.md

 # ProtectMyTreasure

-A Discord Moderation bot I'm working on.s
+A Discord Moderation bot I'm working on.